Breathing Therapy in Sioux Falls

 Have you or a family member been affected by the COVID-19 virus?
 How do you or that family member feel today after the illness has passed?
 COVID-19 is a respiratory infection that affects lung function, which leads to decreased oxygen exchange.
 This deprives muscles and organs from getting the proper nutrients and oxygen from the blood to function well.
 The lung function has decreased from the infection causing your lungs to have to work harder for proper gas exchange.
 This leads to chest breathing, mouth breathing, and feeling like you are gasping for air to breathe.

 In many cases, the virus leaves unwelcome long-term effects that are challenging to deal with.
 These may include changes in breathing patterns, difficulties in having enough air (might be on oxygen), decreased overall endurance levels, or needing to rest throughout the day.
 Physical therapy can help alleviate some of these symptoms, and improve quality of life post-infection.

 What will my visits look like and how long will I need breathing therapy?

-We are your coach, so this form of physical therapy will look a little different the traditional PT.
+We are your coach, so this form of physical therapy will look a little different from traditional physical therapy.
 As your “coach”, we will teach you techniques to use.
 Then, you as the “player” will take what you have learned and practice on your own.
 With breathing and re-training your body on how to breathe properly, it takes time.
 An average individual will come in for sessions 1-4 times a month for an average of 6 months.
 We are creatures of habit and love to take the path of least resistance, so time will be our best friend as you improve your breathing.
 To get started today, call Acucare Physical Therapy!

 Prior to your appointment, please print and fill out the new patient form